Persistent Pain – Part 1

-The dictionary definition of chronic pain is “any pain that lasts longer than 12 weeks.”
+The dictionary definition of chronic or persistent pain is “any pain that lasts longer than 12 weeks.”

 For many of my patients, by the time they come to see me, they have seen numerous therapists, tried many medications and even had surgeries, all with varying degrees of success.
 And those weeks have become months or years.

 Is Chronic Pain different?

 The difference lies in how we understand pain –

 - There is a problem in a muscle, joint, bone, ligament, organ . . . . some form of tissue in the body.

 - This sends a message through the nerves that there is pain

 Except that actually pain is a LOT more complicated than that.
 An amazing guy called Lorimer Moseley, a physiotherapist who went on to train as a neuroscientist and now does pain research in Australia has done a huge amount of research and explains it far better than I can, so if you want to understand the mechanics better I suggest watching one (or ten!) of his video lectures.
 This is one of his shorter ones and one of my personal favourites.

 Now the important part for chronic pain sufferers is this: